ranna-go/ranna/README.md

 ## 🛠 Architecture

-Maybe, to make my thought behind the project more clear, here is a little introduction into the project's architecture.
+Maybe, to make my thoughts behind the project more clear, here is a little introduction into the project's architecture.

 ![](https://i.imgur.com/kJyAmso.png)